 5. Take a paw print

 Taking a cast of your pet’s paw is not only a great thing to do to remember your pet, but it’s also something fun to do from a young age.
 While specialist companies across the US and Canada will do this for you, it can easily be achieved at home using a paw-printing kit.
 This consists of a non-toxic air-drying clay which isn’t harmful to your pet.
 Simply press a loved animal’s foot into the clay, and wait for it to dry.
-With most kits, you also don’t need to heat or fire the mould afterwards.
+With most kits, you also don’t need to heat or fire the mould afterward.
 Once dried you’re left with a unique record of your four-legged friend, which can be kept and displayed.
 Plus, if you buy or adopt your pet from a young age, it’s easy and relatively uncostly to take a new mould every year, producing a tactile record of their life to be cherished forever.

 Alternatively, for those looking to spend a little more, paw print and ‘nose print’ jewelry can be bought online in precious metals such as gold or silver, creating a truly beautiful memorial of your pet.